-As a wee little one, I drank in folktales in all colors, reading the olive book of fairy tales, the crimson book, the lilac book.
-And based on these insights, I tried rustling through the coats in our large wooden wardrobe to find Narnia, or sweeping
+As a child, I drank in folktales in all colors, from the olive book of fairy tales to the crimson and lilac books.
+And then, I tried rustling through the coats in our large wooden wardrobe to find Narnia, or sweeping

 Are you thinking about applying to library school?
 Wondering how to get into the field?
 I’m summarizing some of the advice I’ve passed along to mentees and prospective students here, with tips on places to look for more on libraryland.

 In my continuing series of cheesy walk-throughs of online data tools, there’s SimplyMap!
 My college subscribes, so you can’t easily play with it unless you’re one of the digitally lucky.
 However… in the interests of education, I’ll point out some fun

 I’ve talked about using the US census to estimate your dating options in America, in Maine, and in selected US cities.
 If you’d like to explore your own area, here’s how to get started: 1) Set up your account and use

 “…Before we were serious,” I admitted to my boyfriend, “I was scoping out dates using the census.
 And my odds weren’t good.
 There were only like 100 eligible guys in our area of Maine.”
 “Yeah, but my odds were even

 A few months ago, I took my bike in for repairs to a local business, where the friendly and tattooed owner began chatting me up.
 Filling out forms extremely slowly, he told me all about his businesses, his son’s private

 I’ve added RSS feeds from blogs about librarians, data, and data visualization to Feedly recently, which I was going through the other evening.
 When I came across this particular picture, though, I paused.
 What do you notice about it?